Front line workers, elderly may have to wait two extra weeks to get Covid jabs

 As per the initial plan of the Delhi government, the first batch of 120,000 registered health care workers were to be vaccinated by February 13.
 There are 81 centres in the city, each of which has a target of vaccinating at least 100 people a day.
 The vaccination happens four days a week — Monday, Tuesday, Thursday and Saturday.

-As of now, the Capital has received a total of 274,500 vaccine doses — including both Covishield (being produced by the Serum Institute of India) vaccine and Covaxin (being manufactured by Bharat Biotech) — which according to the government is sufficient to inoculate at least 120,000 health care workers.
-There are 240,000 health care workers registered in the city for taking the vaccine.
+As of now, the Capital has received a total of 274,500 doses, which according to the government is sufficient to inoculate 120,000 health care workers.
+There are a total of 240,000 health care workers registered in the city for taking the vaccine.
+Health officials said another batch of vaccines would be required to immunise the reamainig 120,000 health care workers.
 A Covid-19 vaccination is considered complete if a beneficiary has taken two doses within a gap of 28 days.

 A government spokesperson said the decision to increase the number of session sites or vaccination centres requires the approval from the Union health ministry.
 “The session sites are directly regulated by the ministry.
 So, increasing the number of centres will depend on directions issued by the Centre.
 The Delhi government is working on extensive IEC campaigns to spread awareness among health care workers regarding the safety of the vaccines.
 Several districts have started workshops from today (Wednesday) on this,” the spokesperson said.